Exploring Lake Arthur: The Ultimate Guide to Moraine State Park’s Main Attraction

 Mainly located on the eastern side of the park, trails for equestrian usage weave around Muddy Creek, Swamp Run, and Shannon Run.

-Additionally, two shorter trails are located on the southwest shore, which can be ridden in small loops or point to point trails.
+Two shorter trails are located on the southwest shore, which can be ridden in small loops or point-to-point trails.

 In total, there are 20 miles of equestrian trails available for use in Moraine State Park.